Crypto exchange FTX files for bankruptcy amid $8 billion shortfall

 FTX Trading on Friday filed for Chapter 11 bankruptcy, capping a sudden and startling downfall for one of the world's biggest cryptocurrency exchanges.

-"The immediate relief of Chapter 11 is appropriate to provide the FTX Group the opportunity to assess its situation and develop a process to maximize recoveries for stakeholders," Ray said in a Friday statement.
+"The immediate relief of Chapter 11 is appropriate to provide the FTX Group the opportunity to assess its situation and develop a process to maximize recoveries for stakeholders," Ray said in the statement.

 FTX's problems came to light earlier this week when Bankman-Fried told a group of investors that the company needed about $8 billion to back up its users' crypto assets.
 He also warned that the company might have to file for bankruptcy without an imminent infusion of cash.